pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/spectrum.rst

 On this page, a comparison of all models available in pvlib-python is presented.
 An extended review of a wider range of models available in the published literature may be found in Reference [2]_.

-The table below summarizes the models currently available in pvlib, the inputs required, cell technologies for which model coefficients have been published, and references.
+The table below summarizes the models currently available in pvlib, their required inputs, cell technologies for which model coefficients have been published, and references.
 Note that while most models are validated for specific cell technologies, the Sandia Array Performance Model (SAPM) is validated for a range of commercial modules.

 +-----------------------------------------------------+-----------------------------+---------+---------+------+------+------+------------+-----------+